Azure/azure-docs-sdk-java/docs-ref-services/legacy/appinsights.md

 # Azure Monitor Application Insights

-Detect, triage, and diagnose issues in your apps and services with [Application Insights Java](/azure/azure-monitor/app/java-in-process-agent).
+Detect, triage, and diagnose issues in your apps and services with [Application Insights for Java](/azure/azure-monitor/app/java-in-process-agent).